 Disbursements of financial aid are typically made in two installments at the beginning of each semester.
 For second semester and students on academic probation, disbursements are held until grades are posted.

-Institution's cohort default rate: enter the following code in the OPE-ID field: 012627
+Institution's cohort default rate: See table from the U.S. Department of Education below.
+This information can be verified on the Department’s Federal Student Aid website.
+Enter the following code in the OPE-ID field: 012627

 Refund Policies.
 The institutional refund policy can be viewed here » .

 Academic Calendar.
 Western Michigan University Thomas M. Cooley Law School has a year-round academic program with 3 semesters per year: January (Hilary), May (Trinity), and September (Michaelmas).
 Students may begin their studies in September, January, or May.
 The academic calendar can be viewed here » .

 Graduation Requirements.
 Graduation from Western Michigan University Thomas M. Cooley Law School requires the completion of 90 credit hours of study with an overall cumulative grade point average of at least 2.0 or C, as well as a 2.0 or C average in required courses.
 The Law School confers the degree of Juris Doctor (J.D.) upon its qualified graduates.
 Details about how the 90 credits must be earned may be found here.

 Curricular Offerings.
 Every J.D.
 Western Michigan University Thomas M. Cooley Law School student must complete 90 credit hours, including 66 credit hours of required substantive and skills-based courses, plus 24 credit hours of elective courses in one of several concentrations of study.
 Download Cooley's J.D. course offerings (pdf).